5 Best Drinks To Melt Belly Fat Faster, Say Dietitians

-Besides its caffeine content, coffee may also support a healthy gut, which plays a key role in metabolism.
+Along with its caffeine content, coffee may also support a healthy gut, which plays a key role in metabolism.
 "The composition and health of our gut microbiome can really affect our metabolism," says Dyckman.
-That's why dietitians recommend a plant-based diet incorporating a lot of fiber and fermented foods, which support healthy gut bacteria.
-Coffee appears to be linked to a healthy gut, too, as studies have shown that high caffeine consumers tend to have high levels of certain healthy bacteria and low levels of potentially harmful microbes.
+That's why dietitians recommend a plant-based diet that incorporates a lot of fiber and fermented foods, which support healthy gut bacteria.
+Coffee appears to be linked to a healthy gut, too, as studies have shown that high-caffeine consumers tend to have high levels of certain healthy bacteria and low levels of potentially harmful microbes.

 Whey protein shakes

-Whey protein powders made into shakes and other meal replacement drinks can be useful for losing fat and weight if they are used instead of a high-calorie meal.
+Whey protein powder made into shakes can be useful drinks to help melt belly fat if they are used instead of a high-calorie meal.
 How?
 "Whey protein helps suppress appetite because protein is a satiating macronutrient," says Bowerman.
 "By drinking a whey protein shake, it may reduce belly fat by making someone less likely to snack later in the day or crave carbohydrate-rich foods."

-In addition, diets high in protein have been shown to be helpful for weight loss, not only due to keeping hunger at bay, but also by preventing muscle loss and the slowdown in metabolism that results, studies suggest.
-Protein is essential for muscle growth and repair.
-To help your body burn more calories, choose the most effective protein powders; let our review of the best and worst be your guide.
+In addition, diets high in protein have been shown to be helpful for weight loss, not only due to keeping hunger at bay, but also by preventing muscle loss and the slowdown in metabolism that results from not getting enough protein, studies suggest.
+So, find a whey protein powder that you love and treat yourself to a yummy shake.

 A previous version of this story was published on February 8, 2022.
 It has been updated to include additional copy and proofreading revisions, additional research, and updated contextual links.